studio-thgie/phd.thgie.ch/notes/VICE and Voyant Tools.md

 search_and_copy_files(folder_path, regex_pattern)
 ```

 I already had the regex pattern in place.
 After the clean-up, I loaded everything into a new corpus and started to play a bit.
-It shows that I don't have much experience with text mining, but at least it already seemed more meaningful.
+It indicates that I don't have much experience with text mining, but at least it already seemed more meaningful.
 This new corpus, based just on the comment, will be the starting point for a later exploration.

+## 2023-05-24
+I worked on the python script to also remove the licence from the text files.
+Since they have been present in every document, they clogged up Voyant Tools with their presence.
+The script block in the former log entry is updated accordingly.
+Spinning up Voyant with this cleaned up corpus feels at least like a proper text.

+Not advancing with reading the corpus through Voyant Tools.
+The comments are heavily segmented and include plenty of technical terms.
+Often the comments are brief and referential, respectively, again coded.
+Examples include what type a function is – peek, open, init, close, store, read, reset, and my favourite the "NO poke function".

+**What style and what intent drives a comment?** Of course brevity and precision, but many comments wouldn't fit one or the other.
+Some comments indicate what should happen, or comment the process along the lines of code.

+> detect 35..42 track d64 image, determine image parameters.
+			 Walk from 35 to 42, calculate expected image file size for each track,
+			 and compare this with the size of the given image.
+		start at track 35
+		check if image matches "checkimage_tracks"
+		image file matches size-with-no-error-info
+		image file matches size-with-error-info
+		try next track (all tracks from 35 to 42 have 17 blocks)
+		we tried them all up to 42, none worked, image must be corrupt

+Then again, other comments tell little stories.

+> HACK: if the image has an error map, and the "FDC" did not detect an
+		error in the GCR stream, use the error from the error map instead.
+		FIXME: what should really be done is encoding the errors from the
+		error map into the GCR stream. this is a lot more effort and will
+		give the exact same results, so i will leave it to someone else :)

+There are also strong indications that different authors follow different comment styles and approaches.

+Maybe I'll research around VICE next to get a better picture.
+Since critical code analysis is an interpretative method, it “requires reading an object in its (post)human context through a particular critical lens.”
+(Marino, 2012, p.
+15) Community, history, but also the embeded values and frame of reference will be important.